mohammadtamizi/aws-demo/.github/SECURITY.md

 As this is a demonstration project, security updates are made on a best-effort basis.
 We've already taken the following actions:

 - Removed vulnerable Clerk dependencies
-- Documented all known security considerations in Terraform
+- Documented known security considerations in the README
-- Added appropriate disclaimers in the README
+- Added appropriate security disclaimers

 For more details on security considerations and the approach taken for this demo, please see the main [SECURITY.md](../SECURITY.md) file.